2018-2019 Slate School Student and Parent Handbook

-The School generally does not permit students to bring or use personal electronic devices such as cell phones or iPods to school.
+The School generally does not permit students to bring or use personal electronic devices such as cell phones, iPads, smart watches, or other electronic devices to school.
 In the event parents or guardians believe it is necessary for a student to have such a device at school, they must obtain specific permission from the Head of School, and the device must be turned off during the school day and not be a distraction to the student or others.

 Computer, Internet, and Technology Use